377 S Central Ave

 |Location||Los Angeles, CA|

-The project is located in Warehouse District in which architectural opportunities are often overlooked and where developmental market only focuses efficiency.
+The project is located in LA’s Warehouse District in which architectural opportunities are often overlooked and the developmental market only focuses on efficiency.
 This neighborhood connects the various parts of Downtown Los Angeles: Little Tokyo, Skid Row, Fashion District, Arts District, and the historic core.
 Though the number of pedestrians and vehicles are rapidly increasing, the neighborhood has lacked attentive, responsive architecture that attracts and utilizes its surroundings.